P. T. Usha

-Usha was first noticed in 1977 by O. M. Nambiar, an athletics coach, at a sports prize-distribution ceremony.
+In 1976, the Kerala State Government started a Sports division for women in Kannur, and Usha started practicing under the guidance of coach O. M. Nambiar in 1977 as one among the forty girl athletes in sports division Kannur.
+Nambiar was an athletics coach and had taken notice of Usha at a sports prize-distribution ceremony.
 In an interview with Rediff.com in 2000, he recalled: "What impressed me at first sight about Usha was her lean shape and fast walking style.
 I knew she could become a very good sprinter."
 The same year, he began coaching her.
 Quick results followed when she won six medals at the inter-state meet for juniors, in Kollam in 1978, with four gold medals in 100 m, 200 m, 60 m hurdles and high jump, silver in long jump and bronze in 4 x 100 m relay.
 In the year's Kerala State college meet, she won 14 medals.
 She went on to win multiple medals at the 1979 National Games and 1980 National inter-state meet setting many meet records.
+She participated in her first international event at the Qaid-e-Azam invitation meet in Karachi, Pakistan, in 1980, where she won four gold medals.

-At the senior inter-state meet in Bangalore in 1981, Usha clocked 11.8 seconds in the 100 m and 24.6 seconds in the 200 m setting national records in both.
+At the senior inter-country meeting in Bangalore in 1981, Usha clocked 11.6 seconds in the 100 m and 24.8 seconds in the 200 m setting national records in both.
 At the 1982 New Delhi Asian Games, she won silver medals in 100 m and 200 m, clocking 11.95 s and 25.32 s.
 At the 1983 Open National Championships in Jamshedpur, she broke the 200 m national record again clocking 23.9 s, and with 53.6 s, set a new national record in 400 m.
 At the Asian Championships in Kuwait City the same year, she won gold in 400 m.